 |Period before scheduled departure date when your cancellation notification is received||Cancellation charge expressed as a % of total holiday cost|

 |70 days or more||Deposit and insurance|

 |22 – 27 days||80%|

 |Departure date/no show||100%|

-In addition to the above charges, if one member of your party wishes to cancel, this may mean that the accommodation booked will be under-occupied and result in the other members having to pay any additional applicable supplements or child price changes to retain the booking.
-If you choose to cancel your holiday on the day of departure due to circumstances beyond our control, e.g. as a result of an extended flight delay, no compensation or refunds will be payable by ourselves and any such claims should be forwarded to your insurers.
-This clause does not affect your statutory rights.
+In addition to the above charges, if one member of your party wishes to cancel, this may mean that the accommodation booked will be under-occupied and result in the other members having to pay any additional applicable supplements or child discount changes to retain the booking.
+If you choose to cancel your holiday on the day of departure due to circumstances beyond our control, no compensation or refunds will be payable by ourselves and any such claims should be forwarded to your insurers.
 Insufficient snow or ice in resort is not considered a reason to cancel and our suppliers will do their best to include other activities to replace those dependent on weather conditions.

 d) If you change the arrangements whilst on holiday